"The hand of a craftsman engaged in his craft is always pure."

 Lakshmi Ben fixing the cut outs onto the base fabric.
 This process is called Taping

-Wall Art depicting traditional motifs made out of mud and embellished with mirrors.
-Better known as Lippan work, it’s a form of surface design found in regions of Gujarat and Rajasthan
+Wall Art depicting traditional motifs made from mud and embellished with mirrors, known as Lippan work, a form of surface design found in Gujarat and Rajasthan.

-The motifs of their old world customs are replicated in the intricate embroidery patterns and these motifs highlight important events, rites & rituals and values in their lives.
-Rabari girls traditionally embroider blouses, skirts, veils, wall hangings, pillows, purses, etc. It is only recently that this form of art has found its way to the commercial market.
-The various forms of artwork of Gujarat are Appliqué, Heer Bharat, Kathi and Bead Work.
-Of these, the Appliqué work symbolizes the integral part of the decorative needlework done in Okhamandal – in which pieces of colored and patterned fabric are finely cut in different sizes and shapes and sewn together on a plain background to form a composite piece.
-Seeing the artisans do the cutting of the intricate patterns with such ease is a jaw dropping long ‘wooow’ kind of experience!
+The intricate embroidery patterns highlight important events, rites, rituals, and values in the Rabari community’s lives.
+Traditionally, Rabari girls embroider blouses, skirts, veils, wall hangings, pillows, and purses.
+Recently, this form of art has entered the commercial market.
+The various forms of artwork in Gujarat include Appliqué, Heer Bharat, Kathi, and Bead Work.
+Appliqué work, an integral part of decorative needlework in Okhamandal, involves finely cutting pieces of coloured and patterned fabric and sewing them together on a plain background.
+Watching the artisans cut these intricate patterns with such ease is truly awe-inspiring!

 Part 3 | The PLACE!